wp-plugins/tubepress/readme.txt

 We are no longer providing updates or support here at wordpress.org.
 Please see [this blog post](http://tubepress.com/blog/2015/04/the-death-of-the-youtube-api-v2-and-its-impact-on-tubepress/) for details.

 == Changelog ==
+= 3.1.8 =
+* Reverting to wordpress.org to handle update checks

 = 3.1.7 =
 * Transitional release that provides a seamless upgrade path from 3.x.x to 4.x.x.
 Once you upgrade to 3.1.7, you will prompted again to upgrade to the latest TubePress from the 4.x.x series.
 * Final release from wordpress.org plugin repository.